Automated CAPA with RCA and 5 Why to Make Your Workplace Healthy and Safe

 A Well-designed Process for Root Cause Analysis (RCA)

 When an incident occurs, there may be a superficial cause that is addressed to contain the problem.
 For instance, if there is a fire on the shop floor, it could be due to a spark in the switchboard.
-Corrective action may be switching off the mains and cutting off the power supply, putting out the fire using an extinguisher, evacuating the shop floor, etc. This may help put out the fire and save lives, equipment, etc. but may leave the place vulnerable to similar future accidents.
+Corrective action may be switching off the mains and cutting off the power supply, putting out the fire using an extinguisher, evacuating the shop floor, etc. This may help put out the fire and save lives, equipment, etc., but it may leave the place vulnerable to similar future accidents.

 Often, once the fire is out, workers may get back to work by replacing the switchboard and the burnt wires.
 But why did the fire occur in the first place?
 How severe was the issue?
 What is the risk of its recurrence?
 What was the underlying cause?
 How can one make sure there is no second or third occurrence of a similar fire?

 It is important for the company to dive deep and find out the real cause so that appropriate action can be taken to prevent its recurrence.
 The root cause analysis may, in fact, throw up more than one root cause.
-This helps safety leaders and the management to put sufficient safeguards in place and increase the safety of the workplace, eliminate hazards, and control risks.
+This helps safety leaders and the management to put sufficient safeguards in place and improve the safety of the workplace, eliminate hazards, and control risks.

 5 Why Analysis Done Right